fzyzcjy/flutter_smooth/website/docs/design/infra/rasterizer-queue/analysis.md

 The drawback is that, the latency is increased by one frame.
 However, when scrolling or touching, this seems better than having a large annoying jump in the UI - which is directly perceptible by human eyes easily.
 My test mobile phone has intrinsic (i.e. OS/hardware constraints) touch event latency of about 100ms, so adding 16ms to it looks almost non-distinguishable.
 Of course, if someone is developing a game, having low latency may be more important.

+The same analysis also holds for any "latency changes from 2 to 3 to 2" scenario.
+For example, the "latency being 3" may last for more than one frame (contrary to the figure), with flutter_smooth.

 As a remark, flutter_smooth is indeed implicitly doing something similar when *in the middle of* a plain jank frame.
 As we know, when a preempt render is about to start (analogy to "when `Animator::BeginFrame` is called"), we never skip it if pipeline is full (analyogy to the code change to BeginFrame).
 This works well in experiments.